gbowne1/ProgrammerNotes/Node_JavaScript_Programming/javascript-programming.md

 For variables and functions, the most common convention is camelCase, which uses a lowercase letter at the beginning of the name and capital letters for each new word, without spaces or punctuation.
 For example, "myVariable" and "myFunction" are in camelCase.

 It is important to be consistent and follow the convention that your project uses.
 It is also a good practice to use descriptive and meaningful names for variables, functions, classes, and files to improve code readability and maintainability

+## A newer class and standard of JavaScript to note

+There are a few revisions to the JavaScript standard post ES7.
+To this writer, they are still not as common as ES5, ES6 and ES7.

+ES2017 (ES8): Introduced string padding, Object.values/Object.entries, async functions, and shared memory

+ES2018 (ES9): Added rest/spread properties, asynchronous iteration, Promise.finally(), and additions to RegExp

+ES2019 (ES10): Included features like Array.prototype.flat(), Object.fromEntries, String.prototype.trimStart/trimEnd, and optional catch binding

+ES2020 (ES11): Introduced the Nullish Coalescing Operator (??) and the Optional Chaining Operator (?.)

+ES2021 (ES12): Added features like String.prototype.replaceAll, Promise.any, Logical Assignment Operators, and more.

+ES2022 (ES13): This version introduced features such as class fields, import(), and extended numeric separators

 ## Functions and Classes